Tbaytel's Accessibility Plan

 Medium to Long-Term Action Plan

-• We will explore functions available in our field service management system to better prepare technicians for service visits with persons with disabilities before appointments.
+- Explore field service management system functionality to prepare technicians for appointments with persons with disabilities.

 Transportation